jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

     AssertionError: TypeError not raised

-  because the :ref:`function<functions>` call matches the definition, :ref:`TypeError` is NOT raised.
+  because :ref:`TypeError` is NOT raised since the :ref:`function<functions>` call matches the definition.
 I undo the change

   .. code-block:: python
     :emphasize-lines: 1